Skip to content

 5. Use things without owning them and share what you have with others.

+Be thankful for everything you don’t have to own by yourself.
 It is possible to satisfy your needs and gain experience by using things without owning them, by renting, sharing or borrowing them.
-You can rent books, toys, dishes for a party, sports dresses, vehicles and accommodations everywhere on earth.
+You can rent books, toys, dishes for a party, sports equipment, vehicles and accommodations everywhere on earth.
 Many people are happy to lend you what you need.

-You don't have to worry about storage and maintenance.
+One big plus is you don’t have to worry about storage and maintenance.
 On top of that, it will be beneficial for your creativity and social skills.
 Often it brings you closer to people you share interests and values with.
 Get creative every time you are tempted to buy something new or replace something.
-If you don't see any other option than owning something, find out if you can get it used or offer someone to share it with you.
+If you don’t see any other option than owning something, find out if you can get it used or offer someone to share it with you.

 We all should offer our community what we got.
 Sharing things is caring about resources and how we leave this planet behind.
+Swedish author Margareta Magnusson uses the concept of “death cleaning” to remind us that our bereaved loved ones will be also grateful if we don’t leave an infinite amount of crap behind.

 • Our Recommendation: Avoid owning things completely whenever possible.